piechartssuck/courses/content/syllabus/index.md

 ## Meetings

-Unless another mode is determined beforehand, we will conduct meet via Zoom.
-This can be scheduled using the class [calendar](https://calendly.com/nopiecharts/short15).
+Unless another mode is determined beforehand, we will conduct group meetings via Zoom.
+This can be scheduled using the class <a href='https://calendly.com/nopiecharts/short15' target='_blank'>calendar</a>.

 <center>
 <a href="https://calendly.com/nopiecharts/short15"><img src='/img/reference/calendar-dr-roy.png' alt='Class calendar' width="40%"></a>